ChaseLukeA/Bash-BackupAndRestore/README.md

 ##Usage:

-In terminal, navigate to the folder the t_<command> and install files are in.
+In terminal, navigate to the folder containing `install`.
 Run `./install` to copy the 5 executables to your usr/local/bin directory.
 You may now type any of the following commands from any directory.

 From any directory you want to use as a backup directory: